olliw42/mLRS-docu/docs/PARAMETERS.md

 This setting is also applied to the Tx module.
 For MAVLinkX see [here](MAVLINKX.md).

 #### Rx Snd RadioStat ####
-Determines if a MAVLink RADIO_STATUS or RADIO_LINK_FLOW_CONTROL message is emitted by the receiver, and which flow control algorithm is used.
+Determines if a MAVLink RADIO_STATUS message is emitted by the receiver, and which flow control algorithm is used.
 Effective only when "Rx Ser Link Mode" = "mavlink" or "mavlinkX".
 Can be "off", "ardu_1", "meth_b".

-If "Rx Snd RcChannel" is set to "rc channels", then RADIO_LINK_FLOW_CONTROL messages are emitted instead of RADIO_STATUS.

 #### Rx Snd RcChannel ####
 Determines if a RC_CHANNELS_OVERRIDE or RADIO_RC_CHANNELS MAVLink message is emitted by the receiver.
 Effective only when "Rx Ser Link Mode" = "mavlink" or "mavlinkX".